vegaprotocol/specs/protocol/0041-TSTK-target_stake.md

 * examples showing a growing list (before we hit t-window) (<a name="0041-TSTK-001" href="#0041-TSTK-001">0041-TSTK-001</a>)
 * examples showing a list that drops off values (<a name="0041-TSTK-002" href="#0041-TSTK-002">0041-TSTK-002</a>)
 * if new value that isn't a maximum, the liquidity demand doesn't change. (<a name="0041-TSTK-003" href="#0041-TSTK-003">0041-TSTK-003</a>)
+- Change of `market.stake.target.scalingFactor` will change the scaling between liquidity demand estimate based on open interest and target stake, hence change the target satke. (<a name="0041-TSTK-004" href="#0041-TSTK-004">0041-TSTK-004</a>)
+- Change of `market.stake.target.timeWindow` will change the length of time window over which open interest is measured, hence will change the value of `max_io`. (<a name="0041-TSTK-005" href="#0041-TSTK-005">0041-TSTK-005</a>)